Soccer Drills

 Passing Drills

 Passing is the skill that separates teams that pass the ball around an opponent from teams that get pinned in their own half.
 Most youth coaches under-coach passing because dribbling looks more impressive.
 The drills below build the habit of looking up before the pass, weighting the ball correctly, and moving after the release.
+Rondo variations like 4v1 and 5v2 form the technical foundation of possession-based programs(opens in new tab) and translate directly into match scenarios.
+For a deeper passing-specific library with coaching cues, common errors, and fixes per drill across beginner, youth, high school, and game-speed levels, see our soccer passing drills guide.

 Two-Touch Pairs

 Pairs facing each other 8-10 yards apart.
-Two-touch only: one to receive, one to pass.
-Both feet, side-foot technique.
-10 reps each side, then switch to a one-touch finish.
-Foundational drill that belongs in every warm-up from age 8 up.
+Two-touch only: one to receive, one to pass, using both feet and side-foot technique.
+A foundational drill that belongs in every warm-up from age 8 up.

 Wall Pass Reps

 Each player against a flat wall, side-foot passing back and forth at a consistent rhythm.
-50 passes with the right foot, 50 with the left, then alternating.
-Builds technique and rhythm.
 Works for any age and any solo training session.

 Triangle Passing